 The desire to mix and cross-match instruments is perhaps due to the cultural mixture of Brazil itself, of the Portuguese, Indian and African.
 In the I500’s the Portuguese imported many Angolans who brought with them their own culture and with it their own instruments which included the berimbau.

 Religion was another area that was affected, and various syncretist groups emerged, fusing Catholicism and traditional African beliefs.
-Is their any religious significance to your music?
+Is there any religious significance to your music?

 Talking of different audiences, in Europe music seems to be more a form of entertainment whereas in other parts of the world it’s much wore central to day-to-day life.
 How have these different approaches to music affected your own playing?

-Also the people are mixing with other races.
+Also, people are mixing with other races.
 They are not so racist like their parents and are much more open, so you see a white guy with a Chinese girl and a black guy with a white girl and it’s something normal now in London.
-In other parts of the world people are still very prejudiced.
-In London I think it’s really open for that and that’s why the music is so strong.”
+In other parts of the world, people are still very prejudiced.
+In London, I think it’s really open for that and that’s why the music is so strong.”

-Positive music effecting social situations is common and for Airto, the energy he feels when he is playing is something he can give out to the audience to make them happy.
+Positive music affecting social situations is common and for Airto, the energy he feels when he is playing is something he can give out to the audience to make them happy.